Magic Formula Investing and Momentum investment strategy

 Each year all the portfolios were formed on 16 June.
-We chose 16 June as most European companies have a December year-end and by this date all their previous year-end results would be publicly available.
+We chose 16 June as most European companies have a December year-end and by this date all their previous year-end results would be available.

 The annual returns were calculated as the 12-month price change plus dividends received.
 Returns were compounded on an annual basis.
 This means each year the return of the portfolio (dividends included) would be reinvested (equally weighted) in the strategy the following year.

 The portfolios were all constructed on an equal-weighted basis.

 In order to test the effectiveness of an investment strategy, we divided the back test universe into five equal groups (quintiles), according to the ratio we were testing.
 For example, when testing a the Magic Formula investment strategy, the back test universe was ranked from the best to the most expensive stocks.

 The best ranked 20% of Magic Formula companies were put in the first quintile (Q1), the next in the second, and so on, with the 20% of companies with the worse Magic Formula ranking in the fifth quintile (Q5).

 What returns did the Magic Formula investment strategy generate?